During first two weeks of the school year I like to keep the environment very basic.

 Materials for lesson: “The Peace Rose” book and a fake rose inside a vase that can easily be taken in an out of.
 After reading story show children the classroom peace rose and discuss how it can be used in the classroom.
 Perhaps act out different scenes that show examples of two children with a problem and one decides to go get the rose off shelf and takes it to their friend to work it out.

-Peace Rose (tune: Oh, Susanna)
+The Peace Rose Song (tune: Oh, Susanna)

-Oh, when I have a problem, I know just what to do
+Ohhh, when I have a problem,

-I go and get the Peace Rose, and bring it right to you
+I need to get the Peace Rose,

-I hold the Peace Rose in my hand, and tell you how I feel,
+I tell you how I feel,

 This is a good time to talk about ‘helping hands’ used in the classroom.